 NOTE: Digital hearing-devices are available earlier, to many pupils and students since this post was written in 2011.
-Some are accessing sound for the first time – with more independence and self-directed learning in their classrooms.
+Some are accessing sound from infancy with actual independence and self-directed learning in their classrooms.

 The Special Needs Assistant (SNA) scheme in schools in Ireland was assessed in value-for-money terms by the Department of Education and Skills from 2007/8 to 2010.
-Their June 2011 report is online.
+Their June 2011 report is on the link below.

 In the report, concern emerges that “excess [SNA] support may lead to an over-dependence by the student on … support, [with] loss of opportunity for the student to develop independent learning skills”.

 With such concerns, teaching deaf and hard of hearing children independence works by using constructive criticism and feedback.

 The DES report regarding deaf children and students:

 - A ratio of 12 deaf/hard of hearing (hoh) pupils per SNA was advised in the 1993 Special Education Review Committee (SERC) report.